alpacahq/user-docs/content/orders/_index.md

 - `accepted`<br>
-   The order has been received by Alpaca, but hasn't yet been routed to exchanges.
+   The order has been received by Alpaca, but hasn't yet been routed to the execution venue.
 This state only occurs on rare occasions.
 - `pending_new`<br>
    The order has been received by Alpaca, and routed to the exchanges, but has not yet been accepted for execution.
 This state only occurs on rare occasions.